 Business Service Plan

 The Trading Standards Service is located within the Directorate of Operations and Regulatory Services.
-The responsible Cabinet Member for the Environment and Climate Change is Councillor Nick Kemp.
+The responsible Cabinet Member for the Environment and Regulatory Services is Councillor Nick Kemp.
 The primary aim of the Business Service Plan (pdf 672 kb) is to enable Newcastle City Council's Trading Standards Service to demonstrate what the key priorities are for the service in 2019/2020 and show how those activities contribute to the delivery of key local public services and priorities.

 Our common and primary purpose in meeting all our planned objectives is to benefit the city of Newcastle upon Tyne, which primarily involves providing long term benefits to the businesses and consumers, which Trading Standards are empowered by a wide range of statutory legislation to advise and protect.

 In particular the Service will respond positively to the five key themed priorities for the City Council:

 Education and Skills: the best learning opportunities for all

 Environment: a clean, green and safe Newcastle